 49 and above / 2.00

-- A student who does not meet the minimum required GPA and/or earned credit requirement at the end of a semester will be placed on Financial Aid Warning for the following semester.
+- A student who does not meet the minimum required GPA and/or earned credit requirement at the end of a semester will be placed on Financial Aid Warning for the following semester, provided the student has a chance to be meeting the SAP guidelines by the end of the following semester.
 The student continues to receive financial aid during the warning period.
 Failure to meet the requirements by the end of the warning period will result in termination of financial aid for the next semester of attendance, and until satisfactory academic progress standards are being met.

-- Appeals: A student may appeal the termination of financial aid to the Financial Aid Appeals Committee if he/she believes that failure to meet minimum standards was caused by circumstances beyond his/her control.
+- Appeals: A student may appeal the termination of financial aid to the Financial Aid Appeals Committee if he/she believes that failure to meet minimum standards was caused by circumstances beyond his/her control, and provided the student has a chance to be meeting SAP guidelines by the end of the following semester.
 Acceptable reasons for appeal may include injury or illness of the student, illness or death of an immediate relative of the student, or other extenuating circumstances.
 Written appeals must be addressed to the Financial Aid Committee for consideration.
 A letter of appeal must include an explanation of the circumstances affecting the student’s progress, and must explain what has changed in the student’s situation that would allow the student to demonstrate satisfactory academic progress at the next evaluation.
 If the appeal is approved by the Financial Aid Appeals Committee, the student will be considered to be on Financial Aid Probation for that semester, and is eligible to receive financial aid.

 - Regaining Eligibility: Students whose financial aid was terminated due to lack of satisfactory academic progress may choose to enroll without financial aid.
 If the standards are met by the end of that term, financial aid eligibility is restored for subsequent terms of enrollment, provided the standards continue to be met by the student.
 Students should consult with a member of the Financial Aid Department regarding any questions about this policy, the appeal process, or reinstatement of financial aid eligibility.